TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico1/Src-1M-macros/VolumeMacroPad272-Readme.txt

 New changes:
-1. Fixed MacroBuff not cleared
+1. Further fixed MacroBuff not cleared now working with [EXE] in MacroEditor
 2. Fixed filenumbers > 24 for saved filename construction
 3. Fixes for Function keys F1-F24 and all 17 KeyPad keys if they are the first action in the macro to be executed.
 As a result Macro strings starting with 0xF0, 0xF1, and 0xFF are treated differently (for Function keys, KeyPad keys, and Modifier-byte respectively).